JussiKarkkainen/RISC-V-OS/README.md

 - The Memory map can be found in MEMORYMAP.txt
 ### Virtual memory
 - Implements the Sv32 Page-Based Virtual Memory System described in the [RISC-V Instruction set manual Volume II: Privileged Architecture](https://riscv.org/technical/specifications/)

-## TO-DO
-- Interrupt handling
-- Locking
-- System calls
-- Scheduling
-- Filesystem
-- User-space

-### Issues
-- Fix infinite loops, that are caused by writing to uart.
-Can be avoided by calling console_init(), but isn't ideal.
-- Check the physical memory allocators bitmap implemetation, might be faulty